sam2829/strongest-avenger-drf/README.md

 - Next I loaded up Gitpod and clicked on the "Dashboard" at the top right of the page.
 - Next, I clicked on "new workspace" on the right hand side of the page.
 - In the repository URL, paste in the URL copied from the GitHub account.
-- Next clicked on the respository in the drop down menu.
+- Next clicked on the repository in the drop down menu.
 - Next, once the repository was selected I clicked continue and the workspace was now loading.

 ***Version Control***